-In Statistics, the data collection is a process of gathering information from all the relevant sources to find a solution to the research problem.
+In Statistics, data collection is a process of gathering information from all the relevant sources to find a solution to the research problem.
 It helps to evaluate the outcome of the problem.
 The data collection methods allow a person to conclude an answer to the relevant question.
 Most of the organizations use data collection methods to make assumptions about future probabilities and trends.
 Once the data is collected, it is necessary to undergo the data organization process.
 The main sources of the data collections methods are “Data”.
-A data can be classified into two types, namely primary data and the secondary data.
+A data can be classified into two types, namely primary data and secondary data.
 The primary importance of data collection in any research or business process is that it helps to determine many important things about the company, particularly the performance.
 So, the data collection process plays an important role in all the streams.
-Depends on the type of data, the data collection method is divided into two categories namely,
+Depending on the type of data, the data collection method is divided into two categories namely,

 - Primary Data Collection methods

 - Secondary Data Collection methods

 In this article, the different types of data collection methods and their advantages and limitations are explained.

 Primary Data Collection Methods